jaepass/commercejs-react-functional/TUTORIAL.md

 The data object contains all the property endpoints such as the product name, the product description, product price or any uploaded variants or assets.
 This data is exposed when you make a request to the API.
 As mentioned above, Commerce.js is a Software Development Kit(SDK) that comes with abstracted axios promise-based function calls that will help to fetch data from the endpoints.
 The public key access that we briefed over above is a public token key from a merchant store.
 This account already has products and products information uploaded to the Chec dashboard for us to run a demo store with.

-## 3. Start to style your components
+## 3. Create our product components

 Before we go any further, let's start to port in some styles so we can start to make our UI look slick!
 We will be using SCSS, a CSS style compiler to style our application.
 Please note that we will not be going into styling details but will only go over the high-level of porting in the styles.
 First install `node-sass` by adding it as a dependency in the left sidebar or alternatively in a local environment by running the command below.